mikeyang01/Flappy-bird-game/README.md

-A basic game looks like Flappy bird
+A Simple and basic Android game looks like Flappy bird